-Shortly after I finished reading “Tainted Meat,” I knew what sort of image I wanted.
-The protagonist, Gerell MacAran, is a adept of the sword attempting to track down and eliminate an assassin.
+Even as I finished reading the story, I knew what sort of image I wanted.
+The protagonist of “Tainted Meat,” Gerell MacAran, is a adept of the sword attempting to track down and eliminate an assassin.
 Vital to the search effort is the establishing of a telepathic bond with an owl, not unlike the woman-and-hawk bond familiar to readers of MZB’s classic Hawkmistress!

-I often find what I need at Dreamstime.com.
-The selection of stock photographs is good and the licensing rights are affordable.
-I feared I might have to look elsewhere, though, because while I found many photos of swordsmen, they were too aggressive-looking (or even downright ugly), were wearing armor, or were video-game animated figures.
+I figured I needed at least three source images.
+First and most important was finding one of the sword wielder.
+That turned out to be a challenge.
+While I found many photos of swordsmen, they were too aggressive-looking (or even downright ugly), were wearing armor, or were video-game animated figures.
 But Gerell MacAran was appealing, unarmored, and was not an inhabitant of a video game.

 One photo had potential, the one you see just above this sentence.
 It wasn’t a hero confronting an antagonist, as I’d dreamed of, but the pose had its compelling aspects and the guy was kinda sorta eye candy, which didn’t hurt.
 Once I saw that I wasn’t going to find a better choice, I took a second look and decided I could make it work.
 Among the problems: He was shirtless.
 Not ideal.
 Darkover is not a warm world.
 However, there are points in “Tainted Meat” when Gerell engages in long practice sessions.
 He could’ve become sweaty and stripped down to the waist.
 The tattoos?
 No. Those had to go.
 The over-developed muscles and the ridiculous bulging veins?
 No. Those aspects were the product of the model’s sessions at a modern body-building gym, a shaping done for purposes of the look and not at all to improve sword skills, not to mention the fellow might’ve popped a few steroids.